 Reverend Hinckley's Vision

-In the early 1800's, a young George Walter Hinckley witnessed a small boy's arrest for reaching into a working man's dinner pail.
+As a child, George Walter Hinckley witnessed another boy's arrest for reaching into a working man's dinner pail.
 George Walter asked himself why no one had taken notice that the young boy had been without food for 3 consecutive days.
 He was not a criminal, he was simply hungry.

 At that point, George Walter vowed to come to the aid of young boys in similar plight.
 He would build a house... houses... and provide homes for those in need.